chandrasphere/Chandra-Vision/README.md

-🌌 Chandra-Vision v1.0
+🌌 HandTrack AI

-Transforming Air Gestures into Digital Reality Chandra-Vision is a cutting-edge Computer Vision engine designed for high-precision Air-Writing and Gesture Recognition.
+Transforming Air Gestures into Digital Reality Chandra-Vision is a cutting-edge HandTrack AI engine designed for high-precision Air-Writing and Gesture Recognition.
 By leveraging advanced hand-tracking models, it allows users to interact with a digital canvas through natural hand movements, bypassing traditional input devices.

 🚀 KEY FEATURES